llohi/api-digitraffic/README.md

 # api-digitraffic
-Java code used to connect to the Digitraffic api. https://www.digitraffic.fi/
+Java code used to connect to the Digitraffic API. <br />
+https://www.digitraffic.fi/